spaghetti-guy/MHW-ReShade-DX12-Fix/README.md

 In theory, you could just install all your mods manually to nativePC as normal then use MO2 and the steps below to launch MHW.
 But I have not actually tested that.
 And that would not be taking advantage of the many strengths of MO2.

 ### Requirements
-  * Mod Organizer 2 v2.4.1 or greater.
+  * Mod Organizer 2 v2.4.1 or greater, https://github.com/ModOrganizer2/modorganizer/releases/latest.
   * MO2 already configured for Monster Hunter: World.